rozester/LinkedIn-Comments-Analyzer/README.md

 4- Right click on that div and then press "Edit As HTML" and copy all contents

-5- Save these contents in a text file for example Comments.html and make sure that encoding is UTF-8
+5- Save these contents in a text file "Comments.html" and make sure that encoding is UTF-8

 6- Put this file inside the same directory with this python file "linkedin-comments-grabber.py"